traphub/traphub.github.io/CONTRIBUTING.md

 * `branches`:
 Contributors shall prepare the new content in respective branches.

+# Review process

+All contributions need to be review and approved by at least two nodes that are not identical to the contributing entity.
+This approach ensures that documents derived from this repository can be considered to be peer-reviewded.

 # Merge requests
 The master branch is protected, such that directly pushing commits to `master` is disabled and merging is allowed for maintainers only.
 Create a new branch for a new feature and open a merge request which has to be assigned to one of the repository maintainers when the branch is ready to be merged.
 After **review and approval by two maintainers**, the new branch is merged into `master` by a squash merge and the development branch is being deleted.